ba-st/Willow/docs/Interaction-Affordances.md

 In case you want to render several views at once you can use `renderAll:`.

 You can also show some kind of spinner or throbber while the AJAX call to render a view is in progress.
-For that use `show:whileCallingServerToRender:`, so for example:
+This is done sending `show:whileCallingServerToRender:`.
+For example:

 ```smalltalk
 button show: 'Searching...' whileCallingServerToRender: container